GenomicsAotearoa/metagenomics_summer_school/docs/index.md

 !!! comment-dots "Post-workshop survey"

-    Thank you for attending Metagenomics Summer School 2024!
+    Thank you for attending Metagenomics Summer School 2026!
 We would like your feedback on how we have done and what we can improve on.
-You can provide feedback [here](https://auckland.au1.qualtrics.com/jfe/form/SV_4JcEoG7GxaugScC).
+You can provide feedback [here ADD LINK]().

 <br>